References

 API Security - HMAC

-Setting API Security to Hmac affects all the proxy configurations under the specific Partner Account.
+Setting API Security to Hmac affects all the ORCA configurations under the specific Partner Account.

 • method (enum) (Required): "get" | "post" | "put" | "patch" | "delete"

-• Supported HTTP method for the Proxy API
+• Supported HTTP method for the Orchestration API

 • target (string) (Required):